 About Adeline Koh

-Adeline Koh is Director of the Digital Humanities Center and and assistant professor of literature at Richard Stockton College.
+Adeline Koh is Director of DH@Stockton and and assistant professor of literature at Richard Stockton College.
 Her work spans the intersections between postcolonial studies and the digital humanities, 19th/20th Century British and Anglophone Literature and Southeast Asian and African studies, and games in higher education.
 Koh directs Digitizing 'Chinese Englishmen,' a digital archival project on 19th century 'Asian Victorians' in Southeast Asia, and The Stockton Postcolonial Studies Project , an online magazine of postcolonial studies.
 She is the designer of Trading Races, an elaborate historical role playing game designed to teach race consciousness in the undergraduate classroom, and runs the postcolonial digital humanities website and tumblr blog with Roopika Risam. > She is also a core contributor to the Profhacker Column at the Chronicle of Higher Education.
 She has held a Duke University Humanities Writ Large Fellowship and a postdoctoral fellowship at the National University of Singapore.
 Find out more about her research on her academia.edu profile.